 Courses at PUC-Rio are generally no larger than 30 students per class and require regular attendance.
 Most courses are semester only.
 PUC-Rio classes are on a semester credit system.
-One academic credit is equivalent to 50 minutes of lecture class in a 15-week semester.
+One academic credit is equivalent to one class hour/week of lecture class, or 2 hours laboratory class/week or 3 hours of exercise class/week in a 15-week semester.

 The conversion for PUC-Rio is divide PUC credits by 3.5 and round up to the nearest tenth.
 So a 4 credit hour class would be 1.2 units.

 Academic programs of note are: communications, international relations, computer science, sciences, design and law.